olasunkanmi-SE/codebuddy/README.md

 - Initial release of CodeBuddy.

 ## Contributing
-- Note that this is an inital version and there are alot of improvements that will be done in future releases
 - Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.